 We've been lied to.
 We've been deceived.
 And we're still being lied to and manipulated and hoodwinked into believing things that just aren't true.

-The notion that gifting multi-millionaires, billionaires, and trillionaires—as Paul Ryan and Mitt Romney say they'll do—with 4.5 trillion dollars and "making it up" by taking away resources from average working people, is a mere "policy" issue is laughable on its face.
-And you should be outraged and insulted that they have the audacity to even try to pull it off.
+The notion that gifting multimillionaires and billionaires with 4.5 trillion dollars and "making it up" by taking away resources from average working people, is a mere "policy" issue is laughable on its face.
+And you should be outraged and insulted that Republicans —who as much as Democrats are elected to represent all people — have the audacity to even try to pull it off.

 Mitt Romney stood before the American public following the ruling on the health insurance personal responsibility mandate and lied to all of us.
 He lied about the effects of the Patient Protection Act.
 He lied about the direction President Obama has taken this country.
 He lied about the moral and societal obligation of paying taxes that go to programs like health care coverage which protect every individual's freedom and security.
 And he lied about our Founders' view on the same.